andypotatohy/roast/README.md

 If you also use the Multiaxial for segmentation by turning on the `multiaxial` option, please cite this:

-Hirsch, L., Huang, Y., Parra, L.C., [Segmentation of MRI head anatomy using deep volumetric networks and multiple spatial priors](https://www.spiedigitallibrary.org/journals/journal-of-medical-imaging/volume-8/issue-3/034001/Segmentation-of-MRI-head-anatomy-using-deep-volumetric-networks-and/10.1117/1.JMI.8.3.034001.short).
-Journal of Medical Imaging, Vol. 8, Issue 3, 034001 (June 2021).
+Birnbaum, A.M., Buchwald, A., Turkeltaub, P., Jacks, A., Huang, Y., Datta, A., Parra, L.C., Hirsch, L.A., [Full-Head Segmentation of MRI with Abnormal Brain Anatomy: Model and Data Release](https://arxiv.org/abs/2501.18716), arXiv preprint arXiv:2501.18716 (Jan 2025).

 ROAST was supported by the NIH through grants R01MH111896, R01MH111439, R01NS095123, R44NS092144, R41NS076123, and by [Soterix Medical Inc](https://soterixmedical.com/).